Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Transitioning from Sleep Sacks to Blankets

-Sleep sacks are a great option in order to provide warmth or general comfort for your child, without the risks associated with regular blankets.
-The sleep sack won’t move and cover your baby’s face, so the risk of suffocation decreases immensely6.
-Not only that but babies can also suffocate by rolling over and being stuck on their stomachs.
-When in a sleep sack, your child’s arms are free, so if they do roll onto their stomach, they can use their arms to help themselves roll over onto their back6.
+Sleep sacks are a great option to provide warmth or general comfort for your child, without the risks associated with regular blankets.
+The sleep sack won’t move and cover your baby’s face, so the risk of suffocation decreases immensely.10 Not only that but babies can also suffocate by rolling over and being stuck on their stomachs.
+When in a sleep sack, your child’s arms are free, so if they do roll onto their stomach, they can use their arms to help themselves roll over onto their back.10

-Once your toddler has outgrown the largest sleep sack size or simply refuses to wear their sleep sack, you can transition them to a lightweight, breathable blanket.
+When your toddler outgrows the largest sleep sack size or simply refuses to wear their sleep sack, you can transition them to a lightweight, breathable blanket.

 Extra Baby Sleep Safety Tips